 United Nations Office on Drugs and Crime (UNODC)

-IAU collaborates with UNODC, specifically their education for Justice (E4J) initiative, since the High-Level-Political Forum 2019 for joint events and projects.
+IAU collaborates with UNODC on higher education and youth matters, previously the Education for Justice (E4J) initiative and currently GRACE initiative, since the High-Level-Political Forum 2019 for joint events and projects.